IgorKIX/javaScript30DaysChallenge/README.md

 16. This time I makes a simple but extremely satisfying effect of many-colored shadows around the inscription, which are moving by the movement of the mouse. <a href="https://igorkix.github.io/javaScript30DaysChallenge/16 Text shadow/index.html">Click here!</a>
 17. This task was to sort the list alphabetically, omitting "the", "a", "an" at the beginning of the music bands names. <a href="https://igorkix.github.io/javaScript30DaysChallenge/17 Sorted array of music bands/index.html">Click here!</a>
 18. In this exercise there is an example of a simple method is shown to sum the time given as a string <a href="https://igorkix.github.io/javaScript30DaysChallenge/18 Time counting/index.html">Click here!</a>
+19. This exercise shows the implementation of a fairly complex app that allows live previews of the connected webcam.
+In addition, it is possible to take screenshots and apply effects to the video.
+To run the application, you must have nodejs and npm installed.
+After downloading the files,  open the comand line in the folder with the files and enter npm install.
+When all necessary things are downloaded, enter the npm start which will result with launching the server and opening web browser on local host page.

 *I didn't add the click me button here because so far I'm not sure how to attach audio and video files so that they can be played <br />